-- Mamaison Hotel Le Regina Warsaw is a five-star hotel located in the new town area of Warsaw.
-Guests can enjoy lavish rooms with flat-screen TVs, free WiFi, and luxurious robes and slippers.
+- Mamaison Hotel Le Regina Warsaw is a stylish hotel located in the new town area of Warsaw.
+Guests can enjoy lavish rooms with flat-screen TVs, free WiFi, and luxurious robes and slippers at this five-star hotel.
 The hotel has an indoor pool, gym, and sauna facilities.
-It offers breakfast buffet breakfast, a restaurant, bar, and lounge.
+It offers a breakfast buffet breakfast, a restaurant, a bar, and a lounge.

 - This New Town market square apartment has all the attractions and facilities of the Old Town but without all the noise and crowds just outside your window!
 Our apartment is ideal for 2 people but can accommodate up to 4 (double bed in the bedroom and double sofa bed in the main room).
 You will find shops and restaurants nearby for an amazing vacation in Warsaw.